100+ datasets found

 Comparisons between departments

-The data shouldn’t be used to compare departments.
-The factors determining the numbers of employees working in the workplace, such as the differing operating models and the service they deliver, will vary across departments.
+The data should not be used to make comparisons between departments.
+The factors determining the numbers of employees working in the workplace will differ across departments, this is due to, the variation in operating models and the broad range of public services they deliver.
 The different data collection methods used by departments will also make comparisons between departments invalid.

 Calculations